eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 .. warning::
   Remember the maximum number of total threads that can be running at the same time in a compute node.
-As an extra information, our setup does not use HTT_ (Hyper-Threading Technology).

   * **Apolo:**
      * **Longjobs queue:** 32